 I thought it was actually pretty gregarious on his part, and it's up to Congress to make the laws, not up to the president.

-So, what the president has done says, let's get back to the constitution, let's get back to the rule of law and um uh let's give six months time frame, a little window time frame for Congress to get this done right.
+So what the president has done says, let's get back to the Constitution, let's get back to the rule of law, and let's give six months timeframe, a little wind-down timeframe for Congress to get this done right.

-And I think what'll happen is this will be the catalyst to get what we all campaigned on what the American people elected President Trump to do, which is build the border security wall, like you said.
+And I think what will happen is this will be the catalyst to get what we all campaigned on, what the American people elected President Trump to do, which is build the border security wall, like you said.

 Do you think that if my list would be good enough to say, okay, we're getting our promises, we made promises, promises made, promises kept.